Sleepy-Waschbar-Studios/MinifantasyManager/Packages/com.sleepywaschbarstudios.minifantasymanager/README.md

 This package's layout was copied from [Shane Celis](https://twitter.com/shanecelis)'s [unity-package-template](https://github.com/shanecelis/unity-package-template) since sadly the auto generator didn't work.

+## Dependencies

+- We use Newtonsoft.Json just as a personal preference over the System.Json
+- We use SharpLibZip because it supports parallel zip entry access, this is significantly faster than using the default one and enables us to load the patreon exclusive file in just 1s on my computer.

 ## Overall Design of Codebase

 Just putting some thoughts down here for documentation, but might be useful for someone trying to hack on this to extend it in some way.